Crizomb/ai_pdf/README.md

 - [ ] Option tabs
     - [ ] add more different embedding models
+    - [ ] add menu to choose how many relevant chunk of information the vector search should get from the vector db
     - [ ] menu to configure api url and api key

 ## Maybe in the futur